robbytables/bug-free-invention/unit-6-flask/instructor-resources/03-styling-flask/03-styling-slides.md

 - HTML:
     - Structures pages with headings, paragraphs, lists, etc.
 - CSS:
-    - Styles pages! e.g., colors, bold, underline, font size.
+    - Styles pages!
+E.g., colors, bold, underline, font size.

 - Adding HTML and CSS to Flask:
     - Use the `template` and the `static` folders.